wdahl/ParallelMatrixMult/README.md

 Parallel implementation of Matrix multiplication

 ## Part_1.c
-serial implementation of matrix multiplication both in the naive way and using the strassens method
+Serial implementation of matrix multiplication both in the naive way and using the strassens method

 Run:
 ```bash